Legal

 Processing Activities

-- Providing and operating the Service, including user authentication, session management, and access control.
+- Providing and operating the Service, including user authentication, session management, role-based access control, and audit logging.

-- Provisioning and managing Amazon SES resources within the Controller’s AWS account.
+- Provisioning, monitoring, and reconciling Amazon SES resources within the Controller’s AWS account.

-- Syncing and managing email templates from GitHub repositories connected by the Controller.
+- Syncing and managing email templates, segment and workflow definitions, and assets from repositories connected by the Controller, and writing back where the Controller enables it.

-- Generating analytics, reports, and dashboards based on email event data.
+- Generating analytics, reports, dashboards, recipient search, and per-message history from contact and event data.

 - Processing payments and managing subscriptions through Stripe.